- ASP.NET Core Boilerplate

 Secure By Default

-ASP.NET MVC Boilerplate makes everything secure by default but goes further and uses various HTTP headers which are sent to the browser to restrict things further.
+ASP.NET Core Boilerplate makes everything secure by default but goes further and uses various HTTP headers which are sent to the browser to restrict things further.

 Fast By Default

-ASP.NET MVC Boilerplate makes no such assumptions.
+ASP.NET Core Boilerplate makes no such assumptions.
 It turns on GZip compression for static and dynamic files being sent to the browsers making them smaller and quicker to download.
-It also uses Content Delivery Networks (CDN) by default to make common scripts like jQuery quicker to download (You can turn this off of course but the point is ASP.NET MVC Boilerplate is fast by default).
+It also uses Content Delivery Networks (CDN) by default to make common scripts like jQuery quicker to download (You can turn this off of course but the point is ASP.NET Core Boilerplate is fast by default).

 Search Engine Optimization (SEO)